 Everyone’s little impatient when there is a new update available for Apple Watch.
 Users simply rush to update their wrist gadget to latest WatchOS in anticipation to enhance the performance and check the exciting new features.
-What they don’t understand is that the new beta update sometimes contains bugs and can also leave you with a dead metal piece on your wrist.
+What they don’t understand is that the new beta update sometimes contains bugs and can also leave you with a death metal piece on your wrist.
 One of the bugs with the latest WatchOS 2 is that the Apple Watch gets stuck at boot logo.

 There isn’t any official word from Apple, but we expect it to fix soon.
 Until then, you are left with confusion and frustration at the same time.
 As always, we are here to help you; we have listed some of the possible fixes that should resolve this issue.